 Children are fascinated by insects of all kinds, but particularly ones they can find in their own yard.
 Grasshoppers are dramatic jumpers and easy to catch, while crickets provide a familiar song on a warm summer night.
-These books will get your preschoolers “hopping” on board to learning about insects!
+These books about crickets and grasshoppers will get your preschoolers “hopping” on board to learning about insects!

 Little Cricket’s Song by Joanne Barkan